JS80P

 This is most useful when the input of the macro is associated with the pitch bend wheel of a MIDI keyboard, and you want precise control over the range that is covered by the lower and the upper half of the wheel's movement.

-Click on the second function graph icon at the top right corner of a macro, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity shape that the macro will use when its distortion (DIST) parameter is set to a value above 0%.
+Click on the second function graph icon at the top right corner of a macro, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity curve that the macro will use when its distortion parameter is set to a value above 0%.

 Input (IN)